Gaetz pick shows value Trump places on loyalty — and retribution — as he returns to Washington

 When Robert Mueller visited Capitol Hill to discuss the findings of the Russia investigation, Gaetz condemned the prosecutor for leading a team that the congressman said was “so biased.”
 The Trump Justice Department appointed a special prosecutor, John Durham, to examine errors in the Russia investigation, but Gaetz scolded Durham too for failing to uncover enough damaging information about the FBI’s inquiry into Trump.

 “For the people like the (committee) chairman who put trust in you, I think you let them down.
 I think you let the country down.
-You are one of the barriers to the true accountability that we need,” Gaetz said.
+You are one of the barriers to the true accountability that we need,” Gaetz told Durham.

-He’s directed outright fury at FBI Director Christopher Wray, snapping at him last year that FBI applicants in Florida “deserve better than you” and at the current attorney general, Merrick Garland.
-In 2022, Garland appointed special counsel Jack Smith to investigate Trump’s hoarding of classified documents at his Mar-a-Lago estate in Florida and his efforts to overturn the 2020 presidential election.
+He’s directed outright fury at FBI Director Christopher Wray, snapping at him last year that FBI applicants in Florida “deserve better than you” and at the current attorney general, Merrick Garland, who appointed special counsel Jack Smith to investigate Trump’s hoarding of classified documents at his Mar-a-Lago estate in Florida and his efforts to overturn the 2020 presidential election.

 “None of us can predict exactly what will happen there,” said Ryan Fayhee, a former Justice Department national security prosecutor.